Abertillery Gas Works.

 In August 1867 the bill was given Royal Assent.
 The gas works plant was to be built to supply the town with gas, initially for lighting and manufacturing purposes.
 The works was enlarged and extended over a short time to keep up with demand.
 What follows is a brief account of the planning, construction and many alterations to the service.

 In 1867 the Abertillery Gas Works was constructed at Abertillery, south of the Abertillery Tin Works, a few hundred yards south of the gas works plant on Aberbeeg Road was a coal level locally known as the Gas Works Level, there isn’t a lot of information on this level though more than probably opened to mine coal used at the gas works.

 The site chosen for the Abertillery Gas Works was on a flat section of ground intersected by the River Ebbw and the main road to Aberbeeg.
-Leading from the Tin Works and close to the entrance of the gas works was a bridge over the river, the bridge was named “Pont Gwaith-y-Wyrlod” roughly translated as “Bridge to Work”.
+Leading from the tin works and close to the entrance of the gas works was a bridge over the river, the bridge was named “Pont Gwaith-y-Wyrlod” roughly translated as “Bridge to Work”.
 At this time the main road was constructed with a “dog-leg” into the gas works and tin works (as seen on the map left) coloured brown.
-Later in about 1894 this dog-leg was removed when Mr James McBean the Surveyor constructed a new road and straightened it for future expansion.
+Later in about 1894 this dog-leg was removed when Mr James McBean the surveyor constructed a new road and straightened it for future expansion at the gas works.

 The area around the site of the gas works was fairly large and a portion was used for recreation and sports, known as the Gas Works Field.
-Over the following years the field became a venue for the various Football Leagues, Abertillery Rovers, Abertillery Crusaders and the Abertillery Seconds were a few of the teams that played there.
+Over the following years the field became a venue for the various football leagues, Abertillery Rovers, Abertillery Crusaders and the Abertillery Seconds were just a few of the teams that played there.

 Gas Works House.